SPAY & NEUTER

 Adoption saves one life, spaying and neutering saves thousands.
 You can help eliminate pet overpopulation.
 Be a part of the solution.
 Please spay or neuter your pet.

-We would like to thank the following veterinarian clinics for particpating in our Low Cost Spay & Neuter Program: Animal Hospital of Wenatchee, Cascade Veterinary Clinic, Lakeland Veterinary Clinic, Coutryside Veterinary Clinic, Cashmere Veterinary Clinic and Bavarian Village Veterinarian.
+We would like to thank the following veterinarian clinics for particpating in our Low Cost Spay & Neuter Program: Countryside Veterinary Clinic, Lakeland Veterinary Clinic, Cascade Veterinary Clinic, Bavarian Village Veterinary Clinic and Paws & Claws Veterinary Hospital.

 “Help control the pet population, have your pet spayed or neutered.”